ultimate-pms/ultimate-media-server-core/readme.md

 - [Sonarr](https://sonarr.tv/) - Automatically grabs your favourite TV shows, sends them to your download client & organises the files.
 - [Radarr](https://radarr.video/) - A fork of Sonarr, but for Movies.
 - [Lidarr](https://lidarr.audio/) - A fork of Sonarr, but for all your favorite music - Great for pulling in AAC/FLAC tracks that you can't get on Spotify if you're an Audiophile.
+- [Bazarr](https://www.bazarr.media/) - Bazarr is a companion application to Sonarr and Radarr that manages and downloads subtitles.
 - [Jackett](https://github.com/Jackett/Jackett) - API integration of all of the most popular Torrent Trackers for Sonarr/Radarr.
 - [qBittorrent](https://www.qbittorrent.org/)  - Reliable, lightweight linux torrent client